Mattjben/NLP-Job-Classification/Flask application/README.md

 		- stopwords_en.txt
 		- nlp.py : generates prediction using bag of words model
 		- style.css: css file used to style html

+to run locally simply run the app.py file in the terminal